magerphp/bin/README.md

 - git clean -df
     - deletes all files in the "untracked files" section of your git status

-- If you like the output of "git clean -n", run "git clean -df"
+- If you want to delete all files listed by of "git clean -n", run "git clean -df"

-- If you don't like the output of "git clean -n", use gitcleaner!
+- If you only want to delete SOME of the files listed by "git clean -n", use gitcleaner!
 It lets you easily pick and choose which untracked files to delete.